czbiohub-sf/cerebra/paper/paper.md

 The `find-aa-mutations` module reports the peptide-level consequence of variants in the genome.
 First we load the reference GTF, then construct an index (.fai) of the genome fasta file with [pyfaidx](https://pypi.org/project/pyfaidx/) to enable fast random memory access.
 We then create a _genome interval tree_ that will be used to quickly match genomic coordinates from VCF records to peptide-level variants.
-If working  with cancer samples, the user has the option to filter out all mutations that are not found in the [COSMIC](https://cancer.sanger.ac.uk/cosmic) database and are therefore unlikely to be pathogenic.
+If working  with cancer samples, the user has the option to filter out all variants that are not found in the [COSMIC](https://cancer.sanger.ac.uk/cosmic) database and are therefore unlikely to be pathogenic.

 VCF files are read in simultaneously; individual records are converted to _GenomePosition_ objects to keep track of their genomic intervals and observed DNA bases.
 _GenomePositions_ are then queried against the _genome interval tree_.